openrewrite/rewrite-docs/docs/recipes/java/migrate/search/finddatausedondto.md

       dtoType: com.example.dto.*
 ```

-Now that `com.yourorg.FindDataUsedOnDtoExample` has been defined, activate it and take a dependency on org.openrewrite.recipe:rewrite-migrate-java:2.30.1 in your build file:
+Now that `com.yourorg.FindDataUsedOnDtoExample` has been defined, activate it and take a dependency on `org.openrewrite.recipe:rewrite-migrate-java:{{VERSION_REWRITE_MIGRATE_JAVA}}` in your build file:
 <Tabs groupId="projectType">
 <TabItem value="gradle" label="Gradle">